reanderson89/employee-directory-1/README.md

 ## Usage

-This [application](https://gstephbolivar.github.io/employee-directory/#/) allows for a user
+This [application](https://gstephbolivar.github.io/employee-directory/#/) allows for a user to search and sort through their employee directory.
+The user can sort by alphabetical order in ascending or descending order the name of the employees.
+The user can use the search bar to filter by name, email, phone number, and date of birth.

 ## Contributing